QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

 Exercise 1
 ----------

-For a wealth or income distribution with Pareto tail, a higher tail index suggests lower In fact, it is possible to prove that the Gini coefficient of the Pareto distribution with tail index :math:`a` is :math:`1/(2a - 1)`.
+For a wealth or income distribution with Pareto tail, a higher tail index suggests lower inequality.

+Indeed, it is possible to prove that the Gini coefficient of the Pareto distribution with tail index :math:`a` is :math:`1/(2a - 1)`.

 To the extent that you can, confirm this by simulation.

-In particular, generate a plot of the Gini coefficient against the tail index using both the theoretical value and the value computed from a sample via ``qe.gini_coefficient``.
+In particular, generate a plot of the Gini coefficient against the tail index using both the theoretical value just given and the value computed from a sample via ``qe.gini_coefficient``.

 For the values of the tail index, use ``a_vals = np.linspace(1, 10, 25)``.

 Use sample of size 1,000 for each :math:`a` and the sampling method for generating Pareto draws employed in the discussion of Lorenz curves for the Pareto distribution.

 To the extend that you can, interpret the monotone relationship between the Gini index and :math:`a`.